Immature ovum

 An immature ovum is a cell that goes through the process of oogenesis to become an ovum.
 It can be an oogonium, an oocyte, or an ootid.
 An oocyte, in turn, can be either primary or secondary, depending on how far it has come in its process of meiosis.

 Oogonium

 Oogonia are the cells that turn into primary oocytes in oogenesis.
-They are diploid, i.e.
+They are diploid.

 Oogonia are created in early embryonic life.
 All have turned into primary oocytes at late fetal age.

 Primary oocyte

 The primary oocyte is defined by its process of ootidogenesis, which is meiosis.
 It has duplicated its DNA, so that each chromosome has two chromatids, i.e. 92 chromatids all in all (4C).

 When meiosis I is completed, one secondary oocyte and one polar body is created.

 Primary oocytes have been created in late fetal life.
 This is the stage where immature ova spend most of their lifetime, more specifically in diplotene of prophase I of meiosis.
 The halt is called dictyate.
 Most degenerate by atresia, but a few go through ovulation, and that's the trigger to the next step.
 Thus, an immature ovum can spend up to ~55 years as a primary oocyte (the last ovulation before menopause).